 Jan’s research addresses specifically the organisational causes of accidents and the implications for accident prevention.
 Her specific interests include operational decision making, safety in design, professionalism, effective regulation and the use of standards.
-She is Program Leader for the social science research activities of the Energy Pipelines Co-operative Research Centre.
+She is Program Leader for the public safety research activities of the Future Fuels CRC and a Board Safety Assurance Adviser for Airservices Australia.
+Prof Hayes is a former member of the Advisory Board of the National Offshore Petroleum Safety and Environmental Management Authority.

 Her current activities cover academia, consulting and regulation.
 She is a regular invited speaker at industry events in Australia and internationally.
 She consults part time with a small group of clients on safety performance improvement projects.